 Phillips Wharf Environmental Center is proud to have a great mixture of experience and youth on our staff.
-Each staff member or intern plays a vital role in executing our mission for steward and preservation of the Chesapeake Bay and its' resources.
-For more information on employment opportunties or to volunteer at Phillips Wharf, please contact [email protected] or call 410-886-9200.
+Each staff member or intern plays a vital role in executing our mission for stewardship and preservation of the Chesapeake Bay and its resources.
+For more information on employment opportunities or to volunteer at Phillips Wharf, please contact [email protected] or call 410-886-9200.

 Kelley Phillips Cox – Executive Director

 A native of Tilghman Island, Kelley is the founder and executive director of Phillips Wharf Environmental Center.
 A trained marine biologist with a degree from Salisbury University, Kelley is a Certified Instructor of Project WET and has experience in aquaculture and aquarium maintenance, as well as Chesapeake Bay research.
 Kelley is actively involved with numerous regional organizations, including the Maryland Association of Outdoor and Environmental Educators, Mid-Atlantic Marine Educators Association, National Marine Educators Association, National Science Teachers Association, and Maryland Oyster Advisory Commission.
 She is the recipient of the 2014 Robert Finton Maryland Environmental Educator of the Year Award from MAEOE, 2018 Heritage Heroes Award, and this year she was recognized by Talbot County Economic Development and Tourism for the Community Impact Award.

 Kelley works tirelessly to promote stewardship for the Chesapeake Bay, a sustainable fisheries for working watermen and an advocate for Tilghman Island.